mnemote/ciril/README.rst

 * It is also possible that an
   `ATtiny2313 <http://www.atmel.com/images/doc2543.pdf>`_
-  or similar could communicate with the main processor over I2C to provide more I/O.  Currently, the NodeMCU uses a USB-to-serial converter, for roughly the same PCB footprint we could use a more general piece of hardware which would be useful when the system is
+  or similar `could communicate with the main processor <http://nick.zoic.org/etc/nodemcu-plus-plus/>`_ over serial or I2C to provide more I/O.  Currently, the NodeMCU uses a USB-to-serial converter, for roughly the same PCB footprint we could use a more general piece of hardware which would be useful when the system is